clic-ub/DETESTS-Dis/README.md

 - `py baselines.py -train data/train_val.csv -test data/validation.csv -folder baselines/validation` (for the validation set, after creating it with the `Examples` notebook)

 The baselines using BETO (Cañete et al. 2020) for both tasks with hard and soft labels can be re-created with `beto_baselines.ipynb`.

+## 10. Submission format

+An example of the submission format is shown in `data/sample` for both tasks with hard and soft labels.
+`Examples.ipynb` shows how to transform the predictions to the appropiate format, as well as en example of the officail evaluation metrics.